 - Seal the Envelope

-- Return by US Mail, putting in a Drop Box or delivery to your Polling location Election Day or directly to the Board of Elections in Morris County Administration Building in Morristown.
-Note: There is only ONE polling location in Washington Township on Election Day.
+- Return your competed ballot by US Mail (postage is prepaid), or putting in a Drop Box (The two closest locations to Washington Township are in Chester Township and Mount Olive), or by delivery to the Polling location (on Election Day only – 6 am to 8 pm) or directly to the Board of Elections in Morris County Administration Building in Morristown.
+Note: There is only ONE polling location in Washington Township on Election Day – the Senior Center.

 Instructional video below is from NJ Secretary of State’s Office refers to the PRIMARY election ballots but instructions are generally the same